Tomtor mine

-The Tomtor mine is a large mine located in the Sakha Republic.
+The Tomtor mine is a large mine located in the Sakha Republic (Yakutia).
 Tomtor represents one of the largest phosphates reserve in Russia having estimated reserves of 500 million tonnes of ore grading 35% P_{2}O_{5}.

+Tomtor contains one of the world's largest concentration of rare earth minerals, estimated to be as high as 14.5%.
+As of 2025 the field remains undeveloped.